mcmilk/7-Zip-zstd/DOC/readme.txt

-Also this package contains files from LZMA SDK you can download LZMA SDK from this page: http://www.7-zip.org/sdk.html read about license for LZMA SDk in file
+Also this package contains files from LZMA SDK you can download LZMA SDK from this page: http://www.7-zip.org/sdk.html read about addtional licenses for LZMA SDK in file DOC/lzma.txt
-DOC/lzma.txt